-Finally, the last part of the Paya payment service, called Paya Enable refers to the features of their service that help you get set up and grow your business using their system.
+Finally, Paya Enable refers to the features of their service that help you set up and grow your business using their system.

 The first aspect of the Paya Enable features is their onboarding process.
 With Paya’s onboarding application, you can apply and get approved for an account in minutes.
 Once you’ve been approved, you can quickly and easily sign the application and activate your account.
 According to the Paya website, their Simplified Boarding process usually takes 15 minutes for approval and offers an application that is easier to understand and requires fewer financial documents than typical applications.

-The second aspect of Paya Enable, on the other hand, includes the capabilities that Paya provides to help you effectively use their system and hopefully grow your business.
+The second aspect of Paya Enable includes the capabilities that Paya provides to help you effectively use their system and hopefully grow your business.
 In addition to the functionality we’ve already discussed, the Paya payments solution includes chargeback management, data tools, and real-time reporting.
-With the Paya reporting tools, you can access authorizations and transaction history, as well as summary reporting to gain insight from your business’s payment data.
+With Paya’s reporting tools, you can access authorizations and transaction history, as well as summary reporting to gain insight from your business’s payment data.

 Moreover, Paya offers dedicated customer support, with their customer service team available 24/7/365 via phone.
 You also have the option to email a ticket to Paya customer support or search their knowledge base for answers to your questions.

 Unfortunately, Paya does not provide any pricing information on their main website.
-Therefore, this leads us to believe that Paya operates on a quote-based pricing structure, meaning they provide a customized price for your specific business according to your needs.
+This leads us to believe that Paya operates on a quote-based pricing structure and offers a customized price for your specific business according to your needs.
 This being said, the only way to determine the ultimate cost of using the Paya payment solution is to contact their sales team and work with them directly.

-However, by searching the “Fees” section of the Paya knowledge base, you can gain some insight into some of the fees you might face when using Paya as your merchant account provider.
+However, by searching the “Fees” section of the Paya knowledge base, you can gain insight into some of the fees you might face when using Paya as your merchant account provider.
 First, according to an article on compliance and PCI-DSS fees, Paya charges an annual compliance fee of $99.80, as well as an annual PCI-DSS fee of $75.
-Additionally, although we do not know the specific amount, we know that Paya charges a PCI non-compliance fee if you do not complete the PCI certification process, and continues to charge this fee on a monthly basis until you gain compliance.
+Additionally, although we do not know the specific amount, we know that Paya charges a PCI non-compliance fee if you do not complete the PCI certification process and continues to charge this fee monthly until you gain compliance.

 While Paya does break down the interchange rates associated with the different credit card networks—saying, “the fees are collected by Paya and passed through the card brand”—they do not further specify how they charge transaction fees overall.

-Therefore, once again, the only way to determine the cost of Paya’s payment solution is to talk to their sales team.
-However, as you can see from some of these knowledge base articles, there are a number of different kinds of fees you can expect to pay when using Paya, or any similar payment service provider.
+Therefore, the only way to determine the cost of Paya’s payment solution is to talk to their sales team.
+However, as you can see from some of these knowledge base articles, you can expect to pay multiple kinds of fees.

 Finally, if you need to accept in-person payments, you’ll have to pay for any hardware you require, such as a mobile card reader to pair with your virtual terminal.

-All in all, since Paya does not make any of their standard pricing information available online, it’s all the more important to carefully review any contract or agreement you receive (if you decide to work with them) to ensure that you’re aware of what fees you can expect and how much the Paya payments service will actually cost your business.
+Since Paya does not make any of their standard pricing information available online, be sure to review any contract or agreement you receive carefully.
+Before you work with them, know what fees you can expect and how much the Paya payments service will cost your business.